mikezaby/glijs/README.md

 The project is built with Vite, TypeScript, and p5.

+## Project Status

+glijs is an experimental prototype for exploring realtime audiovisual glitch techniques.
+It was built through rapid creative coding iteration, including AI-assisted coding.

 ## What It Does

 - Loads an image or video as the visual source.